Alien Abduction | 1980 unsolved UFO mystery to be revisited

 The father-of-two had mysteriously vanished, with his identification and car still at the lodge he was staying at.

-However, he miraculously turned up 6 days later in California confused at how he had got there, with his ski-gear still intact.
+However, he miraculously turned up 6 days later in California confused at how he had got there.
+His ski-gear was still intact.

-The married man was in good health and was discovered after making a phone call to his wife – who urged him to speak with the police.
+The married man had good health.
+Witnesses discovered him as he made a phone call to his wife – who urged him to speak with the police.

 The bizarre circumstances as to how Mr. Filippidis wound up in this state have led many alien activists to believe he is another number in the alien abduction cases.